chromilo/udacity-suse-scholarship/README.md

 2. What are your plans for this coming week?
 3. Are you facing any challenges or blockers?

 ---
+Day 61:
+1. Yesterday and the days before, I completed lessons 4-5.25.
+2. Today I completed up to lesson 6.12.
+I had issues installing the falco driver.
+Knowledge shows some options so had to redo my RKE cluster to try a few things.
+It seems a little bit harder to do this on Windows 10 host.
+I believe my issue is with running the "helm install --kubeconfig kube_config_cluster.yml falco falcosecurity/falco --set falco.grpc.enabled=true --set falco.grpcOutput.enabled=true" command from inside the SUSE Linux vm as it is trying to "ssh root@192.168.50.101" which is not a valid IP when I'm on the vm itself.
+Still working on it.
+3. Busy with Georgia Tech final exam review for actual exam on Dec 9.
+---
 Day 60:
 1. Yesterday and the days before, I completed and passed project 3.
 Started with lessons 1-3 of Hardened Microservices Environment.